rob-ng15/Silice-Playground/j1eforth/DE10NANO-ULX3S/documentation/Big Example Part 2.md

 : beepboop
   timer1hz@ lasttimer @ <> if
     5 tmmove!
-    shipdirection @ 1+ shipdirection !
-    shipdirection @ 4 = if
-      0 shipdirection ! then
     timer1hz@ lasttimer !
     lasttimer @ 3 and 1 = if
       1 0 1 1f4 beepL!